mre/endler.dev/content/2024/what-to-write/index.md

 To me, that's what makes them interesting: it's the same story but told in a different way &ndash; a personal way.
 And that *personal* makes it *new* and that *new* makes it *interesting*.

-## If you take away the personal, you take away the interesting.
+## If You Take Away the Personal, You Take Away the Interesting

 Writing is a lot like that.
 I get to learn about how other people *feel* and how they think.